cravieira/tqhd/README.md

 ### Generated Directories

-All directories beginning with "\_" are considered *private*, and, thus, handled by the repository.
+All directories beginning with "\_" are considered *private*, and, thus, handled by the automation scripts.

 | Folder           | Meaning                                                |
 | :--------------: | :----------------------------------------------------: |